chisus089/flight_data_tutorial/README.md

 A data catalog is a logical agroupation of databases, furthermore databases are logical agroupations of tables.
 So the hierarchy is data catalog cointans databases which cointans tables.
 AWS has a AwsDataCatalog created by default.
 For the moment this catalog will be used.

-If you wish to create a new data catalog, you may need to modify default glue/spark configuration options.
+To create a new data catalog, default glue/spark/awswrangler configuration options may need to be modified.

 Refer to following links for more information on catalog creation: